MC-GameDeveloper/Learn_To_Code/README.md

    - Or any one that you prefer.
 I  will be using Visual Code.
 2. Download the files on this repository.
 [Click Here](https://github.com/mtc9417/Learn_To_Code/archive/master.zip) or click on the green button above and dowload the zip file.
-Once downloaded make sure that you know where the "Class_File" folder is.
+Once downloaded make sure that you know where the "Class_Files" folder is.
 We will be working in that.
+3. Open the files in the "Class_Files" folder with your text editor.